-Broken by Trump
+The Downfall of the Republican Party

 To see men and women who in other spheres of their lives are admirable, who got into politics because they believed it was a noble profession and had a positive vision for the Republican Party, beaten down and broken by Trump is a poignant thing.
 Their weakness and servility, their vassalage to such a fundamentally corrupt man, is dispiriting to those of us who not only lament the injury Trump is inflicting on the nation as a whole but who still care about the Republican Party and worry that conservatism is in the process of being subsumed into angry, ethnic populism.

-What Republicans who have rallied behind Trump don’t fully grasp yet is the toxic effect he’s had on the younger generation, college-educated, suburban and non-white voters.
+What Republicans who have rallied behind Trump don’t fully grasp yet is the toxic effect he’s had on the younger generation, and on college-educated, suburban, and nonwhite voters.
 (Trump is wildly popular among blue-collar and rural voters, who are shrinking as a percentage of the voting population.)
 The damage done by Trump won’t be limited in its reach.
 He has imperiled the future of the party he leads.
-And those who think the GOP will simply snap-back to the best of what it was pre-Trump—who think the worst elements of Trumpism will vanish once he leaves the White House—are kidding themselves.
+And those who think the GOP will simply snap back to the best of what it was pre-Trump—who think the worst elements of Trumpism will vanish once he leaves the White House—are kidding themselves.

 Those who fell in line behind Trump have empowered him (and his many acolytes and media propagandists) to redefine much of conservatism and the principles that once informed the Republican Party.
-I don’t think that is what they intended; but that is what they have helped to achieve.
+I don’t think that is what they intended, but that is what they have helped achieve.

 Few things in life are permanent, most of all in the realm of politics.
 The fight for the future of the Republican Party, post-Trump, will be an intense one.
 Those of us who are conservatives and those on the center-right who believe the soul of GOP is still worth fighting for will not go gently into the good night.